conan-io/docs/integrations/visual_studio.rst

 |visual_studio_logo| Visual Studio
 ==================================

-Conan provides different tools to help manage your projects using Microsoft Visual Studio.
+Conan provides several tools to help manage your projects using Microsoft Visual Studio.
-They can be imported from ``conan.tools.microsoft``.
-These tools allow a native integration for Microsoft Visual Studio, natively (without using CMake, but using directly Visual Studio solutions, projects and property files).
+These tools can be imported from ``conan.tools.microsoft`` and allow for native integration with Microsoft Visual Studio, without the need to use CMake and instead directly using Visual Studio solutions, projects, and property files.
 The most relevant tools are:

 -